Undivided Resources

 info@etctrips.org

-Environmental Traveling Companions (ETC) provides year-round adaptive sports and programs to people with physical and cognitive disabilities.
-During the summer, ETC offers several day and overnight water sport adventures throughout the state, including whitewater rafting, bioluminescence paddles, local sea kayaking, and “far flung” sea kayaking.
-Their American River Whitewater Weekends welcome novice and experienced rafters to join them on class 3 rapids.
-ETC’s guides are experienced and ready to make adaptations to suit your camper’s needs.
-These weekend journeys guide participants through 12 miles of the American River, beginning at River Camp in Lotus, CA and ending in the Lower Gorge Section of the river’s South Fork.
-Campers can choose to only participate in one day, or they can stay overnight at their River Camp accessible camping facility.
+Environmental Traveling Companions (ETC) offers year-round adaptive sports and programs to individuals with physical and cognitive disabilities.
+This includes summer water sport adventures like whitewater rafting, bioluminescence paddles, local sea kayaking, and “far flung” sea kayaking.
+For Whitewater Weekends, rafters of all experience levels can join them on the American River’s 12-mile, class three rapids.
+Trips are led by ETC’s guides, who are experienced and ready to make adaptations to suit your camper’s needs.
+The journey begins at River Camp in Lotus, CA and concludes in the Lower Gorge section of the river’s South Fork.
+Campers can choose to only participate in one day or stay overnight at their River Camp accessible camping facility.
+While ETC does provide all necessary gear, campers must bring their own food according to the river trip packet.

-Ages and disabilities served: All abilities are welcome for Friends & Family Weekends, ages 10 and up.
+• Disabilities: All abilities are welcome for Friends & Family Weekends.
 Guides have experience with accommodating a range of physical and cognitive disabilities.

 Healing Waters: Liquid Camp